 Once your menu is set, it’s time to work out how and what to serve it on as you count down to Christmas.
 “I like to dedicate a sideboard where I start placing the servingware, dinnerware, glasses and cutlery for use on the day,” says Imogene.

 “I use Post-it notes to write the name of each dish on the servingware and I give everything a polish at the same time.”

 “Help them donate toys that they’ve outgrown and create space for any new toys.
 This creates a lovely opportunity to talk about the spirit of Christmas and helping those less fortunate.”

 Start to think about the weather.
 “If you have an outdoor table, invest in a large outdoor umbrella to keep the area cool,” says interior stylist Aimee Tarulli of Archer Interiors.
 “Add some outdoor bean bags to create an informal break-out space where your guests can relax and unwind after a big lunch.”

 11. Stock the bar

-“It’s far better to have more booze than to run out,” says Virginia Selleck, sommelier and founder of Magnum & Queens.“Prepare to get the party started with a bubbly, or greet guests with a cocktail.
+“It’s far better to have more booze than to run out,” says sommelier Virginia Selleck.
+“Prepare to get the party started with a bubbly, or greet guests with a cocktail.
 This year, try something light and fresh such as The Ruby, with Campari, Escubac, freshly squeezed grapefruit and juice from a lime.”